berkeley-cs61as/markdown-courseware/textbook/chapter08 1 - Functions and Primitive Data/section08 Procedures as Black-Box Abstractions.md

 consider "Oh the TV works because we shoot electron across the screen which are guided by electromagnets which allows us to view stuff!".
 We usually think more along the lines of "If I press this button, I can watch movies".
-We don't need to know how the TV works to use it; Its implementation is abstracted away for us
+We don't need to know how the TV works to use it; its implementation is abstracted away for us

 ## Internal Definitions